Juncus marginatus Rostk.

 Compared to other rushes, J. marginatus is relatively small and slender, almost grass-like in appearance.
 The stems can reach 50 cm (20 in.) tall.
 The leaves are flat, not septate, and only 1-3 mm (0.04-0.12 in.) wide.
 The inflorescence has 5-50 hemispherical flower clusters (called glomerules), each 4-8 mm (0.16-0.31 in.) across.
 The individual flowers lack subtending bracts.
 The seeds are tiny, no more than 0.5 mm (0.02 in.) long and lack an appendage (Brooks 2000; Clements 1985).

 Most of the habitat for J. marginatus in Minnesota appears to be in shallow wetlands on the Anoka Sandplain.
-They would fall into the categories of lowland prairie and wet meadow/carr) on the Anoka Sandplain.
+They would fall into the categories of lowland prairie and wet meadow/carr.
 These habitats develop where depressions in the land dip slightly below the water table, allowing water to saturate the otherwise well-drained, sandy soil.
-Low-stature sedges and rushes usually dominate these habitats, though scattered shrubs or clumps of shrubs, particularly Salix spp. (willows), Cornus spp. (dogwoods), and Rubus spp. (bristle-berries and dew-berries), will also be present.
+Low-stature sedges and rushes usually dominate these habitats though, scattered shrubs, particularly Salix spp. (willows), Cornus spp. (dogwoods), and Rubus spp. (bristle-berries and dew-berries) will also be present.
 Although the occurrence in Morrison County is not on the Anoka Sandplain, otherwise, the habitat is very similar.

 Biology / Life History